zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Opening!
 ======
 If you are interested in **large-scale models (LLMs) fine-tuning and inference optimization**, we are actively looking for motivated colleagues/students at different levels (Postdoc, PhD, MSc, Undergraduate, etc.) to reach out and join us!

+Currently, we have 3 position openings for the **Capstone Project** related to LLM and LLM inference, which will collaborate with the industry.
+Welcome to reach out and join us!
+We will provide hands-on guidance for your work!

 <!--We have several projects related to **large-scale models (LLMs) fine-tuning and inference optimization** recruiting students to join, including the **PhD student and other levels**.
 You are welcome to reach out and talk to me!
 We will provide hands-on guidance for your work!